GSOC 2023: Feed Section in Android App

 • Finish up remaining Unit tests, if any.

-• Setting up required view-model and integrate connectivity observer.
+• Setting up required view-model (with tests) and integrate connectivity observer.

 • Creating repository for Spotify App Remote, adding it to dependency tree and injecting it into view-model’s various cases where recordings are found.